Skip to Content

 Its name was derived from William Shakespeare’s Romeo and Juliet.
 If you can recall the literary masterpiece, Romeo used to court Juliet from her balcony.

-A Juliet balcony is also equipped with vertical rails and absolutely no horizontal ones.
+Juliet balconies are also equipped with vertical rails and absolutely no horizontal ones.
 It has been said that this is meant to prevent little children from being able to readily climb on it.

 Faux Balconies

 It is also oftentimes made from materials that make up a real balcony.
-When it comes to the actual functions, a faux balcony can’t quite function the same way as how real balconies can.
+When it comes to the actual functions, a faux balcony can’t quite function the same way that real balconies can.

-A faux balcony is considered as an architectural cheat or a construction hack.
-It can give your home the appearance of having a balcony without any substantial or heavy costs alongside it.
+A faux balcony is considered an architectural cheat or a construction hack.
+It can give your home the appearance of having a balcony without any substantial or heavy costs.
 This can turn out to boost the real estate value of your property at the end of the day.

 As a faux balcony is oftentimes paired with a French window or door, it’s excellent for ensuring that you don’t accidentally fall out of an open one.